Aventus-Network-Services/avn-api/README.md

   const newAccount = api.utils.generateNewAccount();
   console.log(newAccount);

-  // Set the new account as the api user: api.setSURI(newAccount.seed);
+  // Set the new account as the api user (also works offline): api.setSURI(newAccount.seed);
   // Get its address and public key (seed and mnemonic are not stored and cannot be returned) console.log(api.utils.myAddress(), api.utils.myPublicKey());